Pi Sigma Alpha

 Pi Sigma Alpha (ΠΣΑ or PSA), the National Political Science Honor Society, is the only honor society for college and university students of political and social sciences in the United States.
 Its purpose is to recognize and promote high academic achievement in the field of political science.
-It is a member of the Association of College Honor Societies (ACHS) and adheres to all the standards set by ACHS for an upper-division, specialized honor society.
-Pi Sigma Alpha is not a social fraternity or club.
+It is a member of the Association of College Honor Societies.

 Chapters

-The first chapter of Pi Sigma Alpha was founded in 1920 at the University of Texas at Austin, and the society has grown over the years to nearly 850 chapters (as of 2020).
+The first chapter of Pi Sigma Alpha was founded in 1920 at the University of Texas at Austin, and the society has grown over the years to nearly 850 campuses (as of 2020).
 A local chapter may be established at any college or university granting the baccalaureate or higher degrees, which is accredited by a regional or national accrediting association, and which offers a major sequence of courses in political science through an appropriate administrative department, school, or division of the institution, and which conforms to other requirements established by the Executive Council of the society.
 Chapters are guided by faculty advisors and by student officers.